tevon4613/ffxi/whm-guide.md

 White Mages have many useful buffs, both for yourself and others.
 This list is in rough order of priority.

 1. Keep Reraise on yourself at all times.
-    * This includes right after you get up and are still Weakened.
+	* This includes right after you get up from KO and are still Weakened.
-    * You may want to cast Haste on yourself first, if you think you may die again soon, to reduce the recast.
+	* You may want to cast Haste on yourself first, if you think you may die again soon, to reduce the recast timer.
 2. Keep Aurorastorm on yourself at all times for +15% heal potency.
-	* This starts to matter less at absurd levels of Cure Potency II, but 15% is still 15%.
+	* This starts to matter less when you have absurd levels of Cure Potency II, but 15% is still 15%.
-	* Ask other players if they want -storm spells before giving them out automatically.
+	* Ask other players if they want -storm spells before casting them automatically.
 3. As mentioned before, keep Afflatus Solace active unless you have a reason to use Afflatus Misery.
-4. Keep Haste and Aquaveil on yourself to reduce your spell recast timers and interruption chance.
+4. Keep both Haste and Aquaveil on yourself to reduce your spell recast timers and spell interruption chance.
 	* Consider using Accession + Aquaveil if you have lots of casters in your party, even if it's just five melee jobs all with /NIN.
 	* Haste doesn't work with Accession, unfortunately.
 Get a BRD or GEO to help.
 5. Maintain Protectra V and Shellra V on your party at all times.
 	* Paladins' Shield Barrier trait means they can cast a better Protect.
 Let them do it.
 	* Recast these as soon as possible on people you Raise.
+6. Maintain appropriate Bar-element and Bar-status spells for the current fight.
-6. Maintain Boost-STR for most groups.
+7. Maintain Boost-STR for most groups.
 	* Use Boost-DEX if your group is missing lots of attacks, or if your group's biggest damage dealers are THF, DNC, NIN, and BLU.
-	* Use Boost-AGI if your group has a majority of RNG and COR.
+	* Use Boost-AGI if your group's biggest damage dealers are RNG and COR.
 	* Use Boost-INT if your group has a majority of BLM, GEO, RDM, and SCH.
-	* Use Boost-MND if it's just you, or if you desperately need to avoid Silence/Slow/Paralyze resists.
+	* Use Boost-MND if you are away from the rest of your group, or if you desperately need to avoid Silence/Slow/Paralyze resists.
-	* Boost-VIT and CHR are only useful for feeding junk buffs to monsters that absorb them.
+	* Boost-CHR is useful when feeding junk buffs to monsters that absorb buffs.
+	* Boost-VIT is generally useless.
-7. Maintain Auspice for most groups.
+8. Maintain Auspice for most groups.
 	* Auspice adds 10-25 Subtle Blow (cap 50) to everyone nearby.
 	* Most damage dealers do not have much Subtle Blow in their TP sets, so monsters gain TP very rapidly from being hit.
 	* Auspice will overwrite most RDM En-spells, but will not overwrite Enlight (PLD) or Endark (DRK).
-8. Maintain Sublimation on yourself.
+9. Maintain Sublimation on yourself.
-	* Remember that it's useless while Weakened, and stops charging when you take significant damage.
 	* Sublimation gets less essential as your gear gets better.
 But even with +6 Refresh or more in your idle set, it is useful both as backup MP and for negating Sleep/Lullaby.
+	* Sublimation is useless while Weakened, and stops charging when you take significant damage.
 	* It will not stack with Refresh or Refresh II, will be overwritten by Refresh III, and stacks with Ballads.
 Make friends with your BRD!

 ### Merits and Job Points